Repair & Care

 Old growth was harvested from trees much older than what they mill today, with many areas now protected from lumbering.
-These types of floors show a much tighter grain pattern due to their age and the number of growth rings.
+These types show a much tighter grain pattern due to their age and the number of growth rings.

 Quarter sawn hardwoods, still available today at much higher prices, offer a unique appearance as shown in the example below.
-Other common types of hardwood flooring of yesteryear were heart pine; also shown.
+Other common types of flooring of yesteryear were heart pine; also shown.
 Notice the tight grain pattern on the old growth heart pine picture?
 Then we have our common red oak many will find in homes less than 50 years old.

 Older Quarter Sawn